sallyom/scribectl/README.md

 To try out Scribe,  follow the steps in the [installation instructions](https://scribe-replication.readthedocs.io/en/latest/installation/index.html).

-## Tips for setting up storage in a cluster (already included in the run-in-kind script):
+## Tips for setting up storage in a cluster

+(already included in the run-in-kind script linked above)

 ### AWS tips to set up your storage to use Snapshot CopyMethod: